-- be selected by the student's teacher, - be an accurate picture of the student's ability and only include student work that has been independently produced in the classroom, - be an organized collection of evidence of the student's mastery of the Florida Standards Benchmarks for Language Arts that are assessed by the state assessment for grade 3 reading.
-For each benchmark, there must be at least three demonstrations of mastery at 70% or above. - e) Good Cause Exemption # 5 Students with IEP/504 Plans
+- be selected by the student's teacher, - be an accurate picture of the student's ability and only include student work that has been independently produced in the classroom, - include evidence that the standards assessed by the grade 3 statewide, standardized English Language Arts assessment have been met.
+Evidence is to include multiple choice items and passages that are approximately fifty percent literary text and fifty percent informational text, and that are between 100-700 words with an average of 500 words.
+Such evidence could include chapter or unit tests from the district's/school's adopted core reading curriculum that are aligned with the Language Arts Florida Standards or teacher-prepared assessments; - be an organized collection of evidence of the student's mastery of the Florida Standards Benchmarks for Language Arts that are assessed by the state assessment for grade 3 reading.
+For each benchmark, there must be at least three demonstrations of mastery at 70% or above.

+e) Good Cause Exemption # 5 - Students with IEP/504 Plans